Marcel Moore: Later life

 Claude Cahun's health suffered during her wartime imprisonment; Cahun died in 1954, after which Moore relocated to a smaller home.
 Moore died by suicide in 1972.
 She was buried alongside her partner Cahun in St Brelade's Church.

 Legacy

-In 2018, a street of Paris, close to the rue Notre-Dame-des-Champs where Marcel and Claude lived, took the name of "Allée Claude Cahun - Marcel Moore" in the 6th district of the French capital.
+In 2018, a street of Paris, close to the rue Notre-Dame-des-Champs where Marcel and Claude lived, took the name of "allée Claude Cahun–Marcel Moore" in the 6th district of the French capital.

+Rupert Thomson's 2018 novel, Never Anyone But You, was based on the lives of Moore and Cahun in Paris and Jersey.